taw00/howto/howto-setup-a-local-yum-dnf-repository.md

 sudo dnf install the-rpm-i-want-to-install --refresh
 ```

-That is all there really is to it.
+Really, that is all there is to it.
 You can also make RPMs from a `/var/repo`
 repo available via HTTP.
-To do that, reference
+To do that, this reference may help you out:
 <http://www.remotecto.net/2009/10/20/creating-a-local-and-http-redhat-yum-repository/>
-will help you out.

 Good luck!